Aryetis/Mirrors-Edge-Catalyst-SpeedOMeter/README.md

 # planned features for Updates 1.4v (release date ?
 You wish)
+* Fix "unHandledException crash" on exit and when trying to stop the FullScreen Method hack while ME:C has been shut off
 * Serialization / automatic save and load of SpeedOMetter settings
 * Dynamic setting support for Windowed/Borderless method (allow users to tweak settings once the Windowed/Borderless SpeedOMeter is running)
 * Trying to hijack another IG variable to print a proper string instead of a simple Int